 \section{Pictures}

 Some pictures of $\mathcal{QF}(l)$ are shown in Figure \ref{fig:slices}.
 These are drawn by a program plotting the points satisfying Bowditch's conditions \cite{bowditch}, which are conjectured and experimentally well confirmed to be equivalent to the condition that the corresponding representation is quasi-Fuchsian.
-Compare with Figures 1, 2, 3 in \cite{komori-yamashita} which are plotted in the trace coordinates for $\tr = 2.5$, $\tr = 8$, $\tr = 100$ cases, respectively.
+Compare with Figures 1, 2, 3 in \cite{komori-yamashita}, which are plotted in the trace coordinates for $\tr = 2.5$, $\tr = 8$, $\tr = 100$ cases, respectively.
 The asymptotic self-similarity in \cite[\S 7]{komori-yamashita} is nothing but translation symmetry in our coordinates.

-Some developing maps are drawn in Figure \ref{fig:developing_maps}, but the last one ($\tau = 0.40 + 0.70 \sqrt{-1}$) is a partial picture since it is not embedding.
+Some developing maps are drawn in Figure \ref{fig:developing_maps}, but the last one ($\tau = 0.40 + 0.70 \sqrt{-1}$) is a partial picture since the developing map is not an embedding.
 In these pictures, the lifts of the grafted annulus can be seen as white crescent regions.
 When $\tau = 0.40 + 0.70 \sqrt{-1}$, we can observe that the limit set traverses these lifts.
 This implies that the curve with integral weight appeared in Goldman's classification is not homotopic into the grafted annulus.